italian-word-order

 Putting It All Together

-Now that you know how Italian word order works, here’s a sentence that puts together all the elements we talked about in this post:
+Now that you know how basic Italian word order works, here’s a sentence that puts together most of the elements we discussed:

 I polli bianchi vanno felicemente all’aia.
 (White chickens go happily to the barnyard.)